microsoft/ApplicationInsights-node.js/README.md

 _Telemetry Processors_.
 Telemetry processors are called one by one in the order they were added before the telemetry item is sent to the cloud.

-If a telemetry processor returns false or throws an error that telemetry item will not be sent.
+If a telemetry processor returns false that telemetry item will not be sent.

 All telemetry processors receive the telemetry data and its envelope to inspect and modify.
+They also receive a context object.
+The contents of this object is defined by the `contextObjects` parameter when calling a track method for manually tracked telemetry.
-They also receive a context object with available request information and the persistent request context as provided by `appInsights.getCorrelationContext()` (if automatic dependency correlation is enabled).
+For automatically collected telemetry, this object is filled with available request information and the persistent request context as provided by `appInsights.getCorrelationContext()` (if automatic dependency correlation is enabled).

 The TypeScript type for a telemetry processor is: